 What Does 5S Stand For?

-In the first one-day session, employees should look forward to and be expected to meet the first 3S requirements:
+In the first one-day session, employees should look be ready to meet the first three 5S requirements:

-- Sort: Separate anything that is needed and necessary from what is not needed
+- Sort to separate anything that is needed and necessary from what is not needed.

 - Organize the things you need so that there is a place for everything and everything has a place.
-You should be able to find anything in under 30 seconds (Store)
+You should be able to find anything in just a few seconds.

-- Clean the workplace and get rid of things that make it difficult to maintain cleanliness, such as boxes on the floor that prevent you from being able to clean the entire surface –store them in drawers, instead.
-(Shine)
+- Clean the workplace and get rid of things that make it difficult to maintain cleanliness, such as boxes on the floor that prevent you from being able to clean the entire surface — label them and store them in labeled drawers, instead.

 - Take a second picture after the entire day’s work, for review.